mdenzel/ACPI-rootkit-scan/README.md

 @license:	GNU General Public License 2.0 or later
 ```

-This repository includes a volatility plugin to search for ACPI rootkits.
+This repository includes a [volatility2](https://github.com/volatilityfoundation/volatility) plugin to search for ACPI rootkits.

 ------------------------------------------------